devcontainers/ci/docs/multi-platform-builds.md

-# Multiplatform Devcontainer Builds
+# Multiplatform Dev Container Builds

-Building devcontainers to support multiple platforms (aka CPU architectures) is possible with the devcontainers GitHub Action/Azure DevOps Task, but requires other actions/tasks to be run beforehand and has several caveats.
+Building dev containers to support multiple platforms (aka CPU architectures) is possible with the devcontainers/ci GitHub Action/Azure DevOps Task, but requires other actions/tasks to be run beforehand and has several caveats.

 ## General Notes/Caveats